MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/data-privacy.md

 ---
 # Data and privacy in WebView2

 The WebView2 team tracks data to keep WebView2 secure and up to date, diagnose issues, and improve WebView2.
-This article is for WebView2 developers.
 WebView2 developers consent to this data collection in the WebView2 Runtime Terms and Conditions License.

 Additionally, WebView2 follows the standards outlined in the [Microsoft Edge Privacy Whitepaper](../../privacy-whitepaper/index.md).
+WebView2 has mechanisms to ensure privacy.
+Any WebView2 data collection complies with the laws, regulations, and best practices for privacy.

-In general, WebView2 data collection goes through the same strict standards as Microsoft Edge data collection.
-The main telemetry sources are Chromium and Microsoft Edge telemetry infrastructure, Windows data reporting, and Watson (Microsoft Internal) infrastructure to collect crash dumps.
-Any WebView2 data collection complies with the laws, regulations, and best practices for privacy, and WebView2 has mechanisms to ensure privacy.
+WebView2 data collection adheres to the same strict standards as Microsoft Edge data collection.
+The main telemetry sources are:
+*  Chromium and Microsoft Edge telemetry infrastructure.
+*  Windows data reporting.
+*  Watson (Microsoft Internal) infrastructure to collect crash dumps.

+This article is for WebView2 developers.

 <!-- ====================================================================== -->
 ## Optional diagnostic data

 WebView2 is considered a Windows component, and the data collection consent is governed by the Windows **Settings > Privacy & security > Diagnostics & feedback > Diagnostic data** setting on Windows 10 and Windows 11 as a centralized switch.
+Similar to the Windows APIs, WebView2 developers have no control over the Windows **Diagnostic data** setting.

 Users can control the data collection of WebView2 through the Windows **Diagnostic data** setting on Windows 10 and Windows 11, as shown below.
 As a developer, you are welcome to convey this to users and invite them to use the Windows **Diagnostic data** setting to fit their preference.
-Similar to the Windows APIs, WebView2 developers have no control over the Windows **Diagnostic data** setting.

-Here's an example of settings on Windows 11 for diagnostic data, for a machine that has some settings managed by an organization:
+Here's an example of diagnostic data settings, for a Windows 11 machine that has some settings managed by an organization:

 ![Settings on Windows 11 for Diagnostic data](./data-privacy-images/diagnostic-data-settings.png)

-When the Windows **Diagnostic data** setting is on, WebView2-related data is collected, including API usage, SDK usage, and creation failure.
-When this setting is on, browser diagnostic data is collected; however, personalization data is not collected.
+When the Windows **Diagnostic data** setting is on:
+*  WebView2-related data is collected, including API usage, SDK usage, and creation failure.
+*  Browser diagnostic data is collected; however, personalization data is not collected.
 Only browser events that are relevant to WebView2 are collected.

 Regardless of the Windows **Diagnostic data** setting, WebView2 collects required data that's necessary to maintain performance and reliability; see [Diagnostics, feedback, and privacy in Windows](https://support.microsoft.com/en-us/windows/diagnostics-feedback-and-privacy-in-windows-28808a2b-a31b-dd73-dcd3-4559a5199319).

 Although you don't have control of overall diagnostic data collection, WebView2 offers APIs to control the behavior of the following features that generate data:
 *  SmartScreen.